-- Investment gains attributable to contract holder assets were £21.6m (H1 2022: £22.4m).
-These assets are selected by the contract holder or an authorised intermediary and the contract holder bears the investment risk and are also reflected within 'Change in provisions for investment contract liabilities'. - Third party fund management fees collected and paid onwards by the Group to third parties having a relationship with the underlying contract.
-In H1 2023 these were £2.7m (H1 2022: £2.9m).
+Investment gains attributable to contract holder assets were £41.7m (H1 2023: £21.6m).
+These assets are selected by the contract holder, or an authorised intermediary and the contract holder bears the investment risk, and these gains are therefore also reflected within 'Change in provisions for investment contract liabilities'.

+Third party fund management fees collected and paid onwards by the Group to third parties having a relationship with the underlying contract.
+In H1 2024 these were £2.5m (H1 2023: £2.7m).
 These are reflected on a gross basis in both income and expenses under IFRS.